Erin’s Recipe Rundown

 • Bell Peppers: You can use any color you like, except green bell peppers.
 I like to use red bell pepper so it contrasts with the green spinach in this breakfast bake!

-• Cheese: You can make this with cheddar cheese, moneterey jack, pepper jack or dairy-free cheese.
+• Cheese: You can make this with cheddar, Monterey jack, pepper jack, or dairy-free cheese.
 I usually make this with VioLife dairy-free cheese.

 • Breakfast sausage: Use raw, uncooked ground sausage.
 I usually use Jimmy Dean Natural pork sausage.
-You could also use turkey sausage Italian sausage!
+You could also use turkey sausage or Italian sausage!

 How to Make Gluten-Free Breakfast Casserole

-The first step to making delicious breakfast casserole is to cook the sausage and vegetables in a large skillet over medium heat.
-The onions and peppers in this casserole won’t cook anymore once they are mixed into the the casserole – so I like to get them nice and soft while I brown the sausage mixture.
+• In a large skillet: Cook the sausage and vegetables over medium heat.
+The onions and peppers in this casserole won’t cook anymore once they are mixed into the the casserole so I like to get them nice and soft while I brown the sausage mixture.

-Also be sure to add a good teaspoon salt and pepper when you mix everything in a large bowl so this casserole is flavorful once it’s cooked.
+• Add in sausage mixture: Mix everything together well and be sure to add a good teaspoon of salt and pepper so that this casserole is flavorful once it’s cooked.

-overhead shot of breakfast casserole in white casserole dish
+overhead shot of breakfast casserole in white casserole dish.

 Make it Dairy-Free